Respiratory Conditions Rating Guide

 4. Sleep apnea turns on a breathing-assistance device

 Sleep apnea is also not rated on a PFT.
 What matters is whether the condition requires a breathing-assistance device such as a CPAP machine.
 A sleep study documents the apnea, and the prescription for the device is what supports the rating.
+A CPAP is the common example, but VA's manual also counts other qualifying devices, including oral appliances such as mandibular advancement devices (MAD).
 See the sleep apnea guide.

 5. Many respiratory conditions are PACT Act presumptives